mpilosov/home/content/about.md

 image:
 ---

-> I help make your discoveries accessible, fast, and reproducible.
+Michael Pilosov, PhD, Machine Learning Architect & Engineer

+> I bridge the gap between mathematics, computation, and your vision of the future.

+I enable experts to make better decisions by building them new software tools and sharpening their existing ones.

 In studying to become an applied mathematician, I discovered a love for using computers as my research laboratory.